Bruno17/multiTV/snippet.md

 pagination | Contains the pagination (if parameter pagination is enabled) {:.table .table-striped .table-hover}

-[^1]: MODX does not like =, ? and & in snippet parameters.
+[^1]: Older MODX versions don’t like =, ? and & in snippet parameters.
 If the template code has to use those signs, put the template code in a chunk or change the default templates in the config file.
 [^2]: If the snippet output is assigned to placeholder and PHx is installed, the page should be set to uncached and the Snippet should be called cached.
 Otherwise PHx will 'steal' the placeholders before the Snippet could fill them.